Ecosystem Radar

 For French-speaking professionals looking to scale, pivot, or simply explore new markets, Bulgaria offers a compelling package.
 And thanks to communities like this one, founders don’t need to start alone — they plug into a ready-made support network.

-Read full the coverage on Madame Bulgaria(en)
+Read the full coverage on Madame Bulgaria(en)

 About Madame Bulgaria